 Energy efficiency in the residential sector does not depend solely on the energy performance of buildings.
 In fact, human factor and behavioural patterns play an important role on how energy is consumed.
-In order to foster large-scale deep renovations of the European building stock, there is a need to better understand the motivations and perceptions of end-users in relation to energy use and the drivers that make them decide a deep renovation.
+In order to foster large-scale deep renovations of the European building stock, there is a need to better understand the motivations and perceptions of end-users in relation to energy use and the drivers that make them decide to go for a deep renovation.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 784972.